 Unsafe floor hazards are far too common in gyms and can include everything from broken floor tiles to worn out turf or carpet and wet floors outside of showers.
 Any gyms that also have a pool area can be especially dangerous since these can be a popular site for more fragile elderly individuals who have looked for low impact aquatic activities.

 The vast majority of common gym equipment is electronic in nature, meaning that electrical outlets and cords also pose a trip and fall risk.
-When these are not appropriately covered or secured, they can cause unsuspecting exercisers in the gym to trip and fall, suffering severe injuries.
+When these are not appropriately covered or secured, they can cause unsuspecting exercises in the gym to trip and fall, suffering severe injuries.

-If you recently slipped and fell or tripped and fell inside a gym, health club or other similar venue due to the negligence of the property owner, you must be able to show that the property owner or manager failed to maintain a reasonably safe environment.
+If you recently slipped and fell or tripped and fell inside a gym, health club, or other similar venues due to the negligence of the property owner, you must be able to show that the property owner or manager failed to maintain a reasonably safe environment.
 The medical bills associated with such an injury can be catastrophic particularly if you do not get help from an experienced Indiana premises liability attorney immediately.

 You need to report the accident to the gym manager immediately and gather all of your evidence after getting medical attention.
 Even if you are not yet sure whether you have sustained a severe injury, you need to talk to a lawyer to clarify your rights after you have been seen by a physician.
 A physician can give you a better idea of whether or not further diagnostic tests may be required to rule out dangerous injuries and side effects.
 The support of a premises liability attorney will be extremely important for recovering compensation.